 Cover Type Relevance Why It Matters Typical Limit

-Public Liability Essential Covers third-party property damage and bodily injury claims arising from your demolition activities.
-Demolition creates extreme exposure - flying debris, structural collapse, dust, vibration damage to neighbouring buildings, and injury to workers or the public.
-Most contracts require $10M - $20M cover for demolition work. $10M - $20M
+Public Liability Essential Responds to third-party property damage and bodily injury claims arising from demolition activities.
+Airborne debris, structural collapse, dust dispersion, vibration damage to adjacent buildings, and injury to the public all fall within the exposure spectrum.
+Contract minimums of $10M to $20M are standard for demolition work. $10M - $20M

-Plant & Equipment Essential Covers theft, damage, or breakdown of heavy demolition plant - excavators with demolition attachments, concrete crushers, loaders, trucks, and specialist cutting equipment.
-Demolition plant is expensive to replace and essential to your operations.
-A single excavator can cost $200,000 - $500,000+. $100K - $2M+
+Plant & Equipment Essential Covers theft, accidental damage, or mechanical breakdown of heavy demolition plant - excavators fitted with demolition attachments, concrete crushers, loaders, trucks, and specialist cutting gear.
+A single demolition excavator can cost $250,000 to $600,000 to replace. $100K - $2M+

-Environmental Liability Essential Covers clean-up costs and third-party claims arising from pollution or contamination during demolition - asbestos fibre release, dust contamination, hazardous material spills, or groundwater contamination.
-Environmental clean-up costs can be extremely high, and council enforcement action adds to the financial exposure. $1M - $5M
+Environmental Liability Essential Covers clean-up costs and third-party claims arising from pollution or contamination during demolition - asbestos fibre release, lead-paint dust, hazardous chemical spills, or groundwater contamination.
+Environmental remediation costs can run into the hundreds of thousands of dollars, and EPA enforcement adds further financial exposure. $1M - $5M

-Contract Works Recommended Covers damage to the works and existing structures during the demolition project - relevant when demolishing part of a building while preserving remaining structures.
-Also covers temporary works like shoring, propping, and protection of adjacent buildings.
+Contract Works Recommended Covers damage to the works and existing structures during demolition, particularly when partial demolition preserves parts of a building.
+Also covers temporary works like shoring, propping, and protection of adjacent structures.
 Full contract value

-Commercial Vehicle Recommended Covers your fleet of trucks, utes, and heavy transport vehicles used to move plant and demolition waste between sites.
-Demolition vehicles are often high-value and subject to heavy wear.
-Standard personal vehicle insurance does not cover commercial use.
+Commercial Vehicle Recommended Insures your fleet of trucks, utes, and heavy-haulage vehicles used to transport plant and demolition waste between sites.
+Demolition vehicles are high-value and subject to intense wear.
+Domestic motor policies do not cover commercial use.
 Market or agreed value

-Business Interruption Optional Replaces lost income if your business is unable to operate due to an insured event - major equipment loss, fire at your yard, or regulatory suspension.
-Helps cover ongoing costs (lease payments, staff wages) while you recover from a significant disruption.
+Business Interruption Optional Replaces revenue and covers fixed costs when an insured event halts operations - catastrophic equipment loss, fire at your yard, or regulatory suspension.
+Helps keep the business afloat during an extended disruption.
 12 months revenue

-Disclaimer: Cover types and limits shown are general guidance based on typical demolition business needs.
-Your specific requirements depend on your business size, project types, contract obligations, and risk profile.
-Always discuss your needs with your insurer or broker.
+Disclaimer: Cover types and limits shown are general guidance reflecting typical demolition business needs.
+Your specific requirements depend on business size, project types, contract obligations, and risk profile.
+Always confirm your needs with your insurer or broker.

 Business Insurance Providers for Demolition Contractors

-These Australian business insurance providers offer policies suited to demolition and high-risk construction businesses.
+Australian insurers with capability to cover demolition and high-risk construction businesses.

 BizCover